abstractqqq/polars_ds_extension/README.md

 1. K-means, K-medoids clustering as expressions and also standalone modules.
 2. Other improvement items.
 See issues.

-# Disclaimer
+# Minimum Polars Support + Streaming Compatibility

-**Currently in Beta.
-Feel free to submit feature requests in the issues section of the repo.
-This library will only depend on python Polars (for most of its core) and will try to be as stable as possible for polars>=1.
-Exceptions will be made when Polars's update forces changes in the plugins.**
+**This library will only depend on python Polars (for most of its core) and will try to be as stable as possible for polars>=1.4.0.
+Exceptions will be made when Polars's update forces changes in the plugins.
+However, Polars updates quickly and older versions may not be tested.
+Currently, it is actively tested for Polars>=1.33.**

-This package is not tested with Polars streaming mode and is not designed to work with data so big that has to be streamed.
-This concerns the plugin expressions like `pds.lin_reg`, etc. By the same token, Polars large index version is not intentionally supported at this point.
-However, non-plugin Polars utilities provided by the function should work with the streaming engine, as they are native Polars code.
+This package is also not tested with Polars streaming mode and is not designed to work with data so big that has to be streamed.
+This concerns plugin expressions like `pds.lin_reg`, etc, which won't work with streaming.
+By the same token, Polars large index version is not supported at this point, and I welcome any 3rd packaging.
+However, I will try to support some expressions with the streaming engine, as they may be important.

-## Polars LTS CPU Support / Build From Source
+## Build From Source

 The guide here is not specific to LTS CPU, and can be used generally.